jcoliz/PlaidQuickstartBlazor/docs/PORTING.md

 ## Plaid API Changes

-Most porting updates are caused by changes to the underlying Plaid API, which is surfaced to the QuickStart by the Going.Plaid library.
+Most porting updates are caused by changes to the underlying Plaid API, which is surfaced through the QuickStart by the Going.Plaid library.

 For reference, have the latest Going.Plaid libraries on the local machine.
 BE SURE to include the latest Plaid API by recursing submodules when pulling: